alnibo/milestone-project-3-workout/README.md

 The information from [this stackoverflow example](https://stackoverflow.com/questions/52226293/jinja2-check-if-value-exists-in-list-of-dictionaries/52229128) was used to check if the username of the current user is in the exercise like variable.

 The delete modal was built with this template [How to create a Modal Box](https://www.w3schools.com/howto/howto_css_modals.asp).

+[This Flask Testing documentation](https://pythonhosted.org/Flask-Testing/) and [this project](https://github.com/JBroks/booksy-reviews) provided guidance and laid the ground work when testing my Python code.